-A major reason for DNSSEC chain of trust failure is missing DS records in the zone file.
+A major reason for DNSSEC chain of trust failure is missing DS records.
 In such cases, a DNS look up will show errors.
 For example, the domain with missing DS records show up as :

-Here, to fix the problem, our Dedicated Engineers had to generate and add the missing DS records in the zone file by contacting the domain’s DNS registrar.
+Here, to fix the problem, our Dedicated Engineers had to generate and add the missing DS records by contacting the domain’s DNS registrar.

 2. Propagation time

-Similarly, domains can show errors with the setup of DNSSEC due to propagation delay too.
+Similarly, domains can have DNSSEC errors due to propagation delay too.
 Unfortunately, DNSSEC records do not always update instantly.
-And, during the time of propagation, accessing the domain in internet can show up error as:
+And, during the time of propagation, it can show up error as:

 This domain’s DNSSEC DS record is incorrect.
 The chain of trust is broken between the public DNS system and this machine’s DNS server.

-In such cases, our Dedicated Engineers cross check the DNSSEC zone records and confirm that they are correct.
-And, we educate the customers to check the domain name after the propagation time.
+In such cases, our Dedicated Engineers cross check the DNSSEC records and confirm that they are correct.
+And, we educate the customers to check after the propagation time.